alexhrao/aoc-2024/README.md

 Part 2 was considerably more difficult.
 At first I just tried a brute force approach, hoping (in vain, I might add) that the true value of `a` would be something that wasn't very big.
-Unfortunately, I was sorely mistaken; based on my final answer, I was only 0.3% through; according to some back of the envelope math, it would have taken my initial solution 32 _days_ to complete.
+Unfortunately, I was sorely mistaken; based on my final answer, I was only 0.3% through.
+According to some back of the envelope math, it would have taken my initial solution 32 _days_ to complete.
 For reference, my ultimate solution only takes 1.3 **µs**.